CNOS: A Strong Baseline for CAD-based Novel Object Segmentation: Related work

-Commonly used in robotics, UOIS-Net \cite{xie2021unseen} employs a two-stage approach to segment novel objects.
-Firstly, it operates solely on the depth channel to generate object instance center votes and assembles them into rough initial masks.
-These masks are subsequently refined using the RGB channel.
-Xiang~\textit{et al.} \cite{xiang2021learning} also proposes a RGB-D based method that utilizes learned feature embeddings and applies a mean shift clustering algorithm to discover and segment unseen objects.
-To avoid using depths, Durner et al. \cite{durner_unknown_2021} use horizontal correlation to extract disparity RGB-based features and segment novel objects from stereo RGB images.
-It is worth noting that UOIS-Net \cite{xie2021unseen}, Xiang et al. \cite{xiang2021learning}, and Durner et al. \cite{durner_unknown_2021} are RGB-D or stereo RGB approaches, while our method targets the segmentation of unseen objects from only a single RGB image and CAD models, which is more applicable.
+Commonly used in robotics, UOIS-Net~\cite{xie2021unseen} employs a two-stage approach to segment novel objects.
+It operates on the depth channel of captured RGB-D images to generate object instance center votes and assembles them into rough initial masks.
+These masks are subsequently refined using the RGB channels.
+Xiang~\textit{et al.}~\cite{xiang2021learning} also propose an RGB-D based method that uses learned feature embeddings and applies a mean shift clustering algorithm to discover and segment unseen objects.
+To avoid using depths, Durner et al.~\cite{durner_unknown_2021} use horizontal correlation to extract disparity RGB-based features and segment novel objects from stereo RGB images.
+It is worth noting that UOIS-Net~\cite{xie2021unseen}, Xiang et al.~\cite{xiang2021learning}, and Durner et al.~\cite{durner_unknown_2021} are RGB-D or stereo RGB approaches, while our method targets the segmentation of unseen objects from only a single RGB image and CAD models, which is more applicable.

-Recently, Segment Anything (SAM) \cite{kirillov2023segment} has introduced a powerful foundation model for image segmentation capable of segmenting all objects in a given RGB image.
-Chen~\textit{et al.} \cite{chen20233d} utilize SAM to extract object proposals, which are then combined with visual clues extracted by ImageBind \cite{girdhar2023imagebind}.
+Recently, Segment Anything (SAM)~\cite{kirillov2023segment} has introduced a powerful foundation model for image segmentation capable of segmenting all objects in a given RGB image.
+Chen~\textit{et al.}~\cite{chen20233d} utilize SAM to extract object proposals, which are then combined with visual clues extracted by ImageBlind~\cite{girdhar2023imagebind}.
 Feature matching is subsequently applied for CAD-based novel object segmentation.
-We experimentally demonstrate the superiority of our method by using realistic rendering techniques \nguyen{BlenderProc} \cite{denninger2019blenderproc} and DINOv2 \cite{oquab2023dinov2} compared to \cite{chen20233d}.
-Additionally, we conduct extensive experiments that highlight the benefits of employing FastSAM \cite{zhao2023fast} to improve runtime efficiency and provide comprehensive study for CAD-based novel object segmentation.
+Experiments presented in this paper show that CNOS surpasses the method of Chen~\textit{et al.} by absolute 19.8\% AP.